Bukixo/udemy-angular4/angular-app/Lesson notes/Consuming HTTP Services.md

 }
 ~~~~

-###Updating
+##Update Request - updating data

-To implment the abilityto update data we add a button that handles a click event.
-We bind to upDATEpost method in our component then as the aguemtn is send the post object.
+To implment the ability to update data, we add a button that handles a click event.
+We bind to the update post method in our component then the arguement is sent to the post object.

 ~~~